andrew-healey/ai-renamer/README.md

 Intended to become a solid AI renaming tool for JS with current technology.

-Basic structure is OpenAI Codex + grease + custom/modern/JS-friendly recreation of JSNice.
+Basic structure is OpenAI Codex + grease + some lower-quality renamer.

+This renamer might be a custom/modern/JS-friendly recreation of JSNice, or JSNice + grease, or a reimplementation of JSNeat, or something of my own.

 ## Clone